How Tendering in Construction Changes in a World of AI

 Control: coverage, scope boundaries, risk drivers, obligations

-Continuity: a baseline that survives into execution
+Continuity: a baseline that carries into execution

 Proof: traceability to source text and defensible outputs